projectatomic/atomic-site/source/blog/2014-10-02-libvirtd_in_containers.html.md

 ----------------------------------------------------
 ````

 Just like our previous test from a workstation, the libvirt daemon responded.
-Notice though, we did not have to pass the --connect arguement like the previous test because the libvirt-client container has that defined already.
+Notice though, we did not have to pass the --connect argument like the previous test because the libvirt-client container has that defined already.

 ### Booting the Fedora cloud image using the libvirt-client container